AllStarLink/ASL3-Manual/docs/adv-topics/44net-connect.md

 **VOTER/RTCM**

-Add `rtcm` if you want to accept incoming VOTER/RTCM connections from the public Internet on the default UDP port `1667`.
+Add `rtcm` if you need to accept incoming VOTER/RTCM connections from the public Internet on the default UDP port `1667`.

 ```bash
 sudo firewall-cmd --permanent --zone=44NetConnect --add-service=rtcm